ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/06/14

-* Maintenence completed at 1pm.
-Nodes math-alderaan-h01 and math-alderaan-h02 have two GPUS now each.
+* Maintenance completed at 1pm.
+Nodes math-alderaan-h01 and math-alderaan-h02 have two GPUS each now.

 * Slurm configuration with GPUs and memory as controlled resources is coming soon.
 In the meantime, **please do not request an entire high memory/GPU node if you do not need all the resources, request only the cores you need**.